mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

     worst.
 This is a bit unfair as the `Counter` object is a bit more complex, providing slightly more exotic functionality that we don't use here.
 *   The Pandas solution, which uses C code and C data structures is definitely better than the Python solution, but not by a huge amount.
+It's not the 10x-100x speedup that we expect in numerical applications.
 *   The `toolz.frequencies` function improves on the standard Python solution and gets to within a factor of 2x of Pandas.
 The PyToolz development team has benchmarked and tuned several implementatations.
 I believe that this is